 What is MTSS?
-A Multi-Tiered System of Supports (MTSS) is a system for assuring that every student will thrive.
-It is a framework that ensures every student will become an independent person and succeeds at high levels (grade level or higher).
+A Multi-Tiered System of Supports (MTSS) is a system for assuring that every student will thrive as a result of high quality instruction offered through Tier 1, high-quality instruction.
+Through the MTSS structure the school sites can ensure all students thrive in a challenging, supportive, and inclusive learning environment.
+SCUSD has used the implementation of MTSS as an anchor for the development of a holistic, culturally responsive educational service delivery model.
 This begins with the acknowledgement that our existing instructional models and supports are inconsistent and not meeting the diverse needs of our students.
 The MTSS structure provides interventions that break down the barriers to students' progress.
-It serves as a safety net to assist students in areas of needed improvement.
-MTSS addresses SCUSD disportionality in the following ways:
+It serves as a safety net to assist students with identified areas of improvement.